FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 1. Drag the Kafka consumer node onto Canvas.
 2. Selected added Kafka configuration.
-3. Click on that node, add the topic that we have created, and enter partition 0 from which it will read temperature data.
+3. Click on that node, add the topic that we have created, and enter partition `0` from which it will read temperature data.
-4. Add the Change node onto the Canvas and set `msg.topic` to `msg._kafka.key` and `msg.payload` to `$number(msg.payload)` because the Kafka custom node we are using is converting number data into a string. (consumer returns a Kafka object named msg._kafka containing information related topic’s partition from data received, a key which we have set in the producer section to recognize data, and other information)
+4. Add the Change node onto the Canvas and set `msg.topic` to `msg._kafka.key` and `msg.payload` to `$number(msg.payload)` because the Kafka custom node we are using is converting number data into a string. (consumer returns a Kafka object containing information related topic’s partition from data received, a key which we have set in the producer section to recognize data, and other information)
 5. Add ui-chart node on to Canvas and select the created group in which the chart will render.
 6. Connect the Kafka consumer node’s output to change the node’s input and change the node’s output to the chart node’s input.